 Double of the II Class (1955 Calendar): July 2

 When Zachary had doubted the promise of the Lord that Elizabeth would bear a child, he was struck speechless.
-Elizabeth was thereafter visited by Mary, at which time Mary spoke the hymn of praise now known at the Magnificat.
+Elizabeth was thereafter visited by Mary, at which time Mary spoke the hymn of praise now known as the Magnificat.
 By divine providence, it was upon John's birth that Zachary's speech was restored.
 While this is all that is known in the Scriptures, an older tradition remains that states that Zachary was later murdered in the Temple when he refused to tell Herod where his son John was to be found.

 Both St. Elizabeth and St. Zachary’s feast days are on November 5th.